ryanthec/Recipe-Finder/README.md

 Basic Recipe Finder website using HTML, CSS, and Javascript.
 Has 3 different types of searches, basic recipe finder, super recipe finder, and random recipe finder.

+## Live Demo
+Check out the live demo [here](https://ryanthec.github.io/Recipe-Finder/).

+## How to use
 Basic recipe finder allows users to enter some ingredients that they want to use and some recipes using those ingredients will be provided.
+However, only the ingredients are provided.
 Super recipe finder allows users to enter in 1 main ingredient as well as filter out some ingredients they might be allergic to.
+Super recipe finder also has the option to show the full recipe instructions together with the ingredients.
-Random recipe finder just provides a random recipe :)
+Random recipe finder just provides a random recipe(also with full instructions) :)